Skip to main content

 3. A Handwritten note from the owner written on or in something nice such as a postcard.
 We know of some places where young children are welcome to leave a personalised special welcome message to children written in fridge magnets!
 (See also the bonus tip at the end).

-NB: If you do leave out postcards of your cottage for guests to use, only about 3 in 10 will be posted.
-Put 2nd class stamps on them, and they’ll all get used!
+NB: If you leave postcards of your cottage out for guests to use, only about three out of ten will be posted.
+Put second-class stamps on them, and they’ll all be used!

-6. A picturesque (as well as flavourful) Welcome Pack within view from the hall so that it is one of the first things they see.
+6. A picturesque (and flavourful) welcome pack is within view from the hall, so it is one of the first things they see.
 The best ones feature local produce.
 Leave the light on in the room containing it to act as a natural draw to after-dark arrivals.

 Very welcoming!